FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/README.md

 | **DGVoodoo2**   | ✅       | ✅     | ❌     |
 | **DDrawCompat** | ✅       | ❌     | ❌     |

-**Note**
+**Note:**
-If you use DDrawCompat and are using a GSync monitor, your game will crash.
-Refer to this page for the fix: [DDrawCompat-GSync-Fix](https://github.com/FaithBeam/Sims-1-Complete-Collection-Widescreen-Patcher/wiki/DDrawCompat-GSync-Fix)
+If you use DDrawCompat and are using a monitor with G-Sync enabled, your game will crash if you are using exclusive fullscreen mode.
+Please be sure to enable __Borderless Fullscreen mode__ when prompted during the patch.

 ## Uninstall

-If you want to go back to your original Sims executable, select the uninstall button.
+To unpatch and return to the original executale, locate your Sims.exe again and choose "Uninstall."
+Answer any prompts that appear.

 ## Wiki